Judge Bill Crane

 His decision to become a lawyer had its beginning in the Navy.
 He was with a group of cadets who managed to get into a “scrape,” according to Bill.
 As he tells it, “A bunch of us were confined to quarters for about 10 days, although I hadn’t done anything like they thought I had.
 Three of us were innocent; another two did some damage.
 But all of us were swept up in this.
 I was really steamed.
 It wasn’t fair.
 After we’d sat for a few days I thought ‘they can’t do this to us’ but they did … we just sat there and by this time I got to thinking I want to be a lawyer and figure out how to get out of a fix like this.”
 Bill’s life from then on had a decided streak of fairness running through it.
 He was sensitive to injustice.
 A good ingredient for anyone entering the judicial system.
 His work as a young attorney favored the cause of the plaintiff, someone who feels wronged or injured.

-As newly elected vice president of LIR he encourages members to consider volunteering time on LIR standing committees.
-We need look no further than Bill Crane's volunteer spirit for our own inspiration to step up and serve.
+As newly elected vice president of LIR, he encourages members to consider volunteering time on LIR standing committees.
+We need to look no further than Bill Crane’s volunteer spirit for our own inspiration to step up and serve.